AvrahamMakovsky/infra-support-tools/README.md

 These started as personal utilities for day-to-day tasks I wanted to make faster, clearer, or easier to repeat.
 I cleaned them up and shared them publicly in case they are useful to others.

-## Related repository

-- [google-drive-ai-vault](https://github.com/AvrahamMakovsky/google-drive-ai-vault) - a ChatGPT + Google Drive workflow template for keeping project context, decisions, review loops, and reusable prompts organized across long-running work.

-This repository contains the practical tooling examples.
-The AI vault repository contains the broader workflow/context layer for managing projects like this with ChatGPT.

 ## Structure

 ```text